community-z-users/czt/README.txt

   Releases can be
   {{{http://sourceforge.net/project/showfiles.php?group_id=86250}
   downloaded from Sourceforge}}.
-There are three bundles on the sourceforge web-site.
+There are three bundles on the Sourceforge web-site.
 The bundle <corejava> is deprecated and contains only old releases of corejava.
 The bundle <czt> is a collection of all the tools that we consider mature enough to be distributed, and also contains <corejava>.
 The bundle <typechecker>